Idolos season 7: Top 15 - This is Me

 The six finalists with the highest number of votes (by the viewers) were automatically in the Top 10.
-Among the remaining 9, the judges have chosen 4 contestants to keep.
+Among the remaining 9, the judges chose 4 contestants to keep.

 Top 10 - Love Songs

-The two contestants with the lowest amount of votes were eliminated.
+The two contestants with the fewest votes were eliminated.
 Even though the results were revealed arbitrarily, Beatriz Almeida was the last person to be called safe.

 Top 8 - Dance Hits

-The contestant with the lowest amount of votes was eliminated.
+The contestant with the fewest votes was eliminated.
 Even though the results were revealed arbitrarily, Juliana Anjo was the last person to be called safe.

 Top 7 - Portuguese Music

-The contestant with the lowest amount of votes was eliminated.
+The contestant with the fewest votes was eliminated.

 Top 6 - Rock In Rio / Judges' Choice

-The contestant with the lowest amount of votes was eliminated.
+The contestant with the fewest votes was eliminated.